domob1812/arblockstore/README.md

 ## Running

 The tool is very easy to run on the command-line.
-It needs the following dependencies installed:
+It needs the Python packages from `requirements.txt` installed, e.g. in a virtual environment.

-    pip install arweave-python-client jsonrpclib-pelix

 Then it can be executed as follows to query for and archive blocks in a range of heights: